sheilsarda/ResearchNotes/tech_strategy/Gorilla_Game_Notes.md

 - The hardest outcomes to handle, it turns out, are when bad processes produce good results and vice versa.
 	- Here most people make the mistake of preferring the good result with the bad process.
 This is painfully short-sighted and must lead to confusion and grief later.
 	- Instead, the correct response is to prefer the good process even when it generates a bad result.
 This is because the goal of prudent risk-taking is not to never fail; the goal is instead to win a lot more times than you lose.

+## News Filter

+1. If it is not about a tornado, you don't want to know.

+	This is particularly useful for excluding futurists at the front end of the technology adoption life cycle, and a whole raft of commentary on Main Street, including general assessments of the economy, discussions of interest rates, bull and bear markets, whether there is a good IPO climate or not, inflation, money supply, et cetera.
+You just don't care.
+None of them has the power to suppress or deflect a tornado, although they may change the speed of its progress.

+1. If it is about a tornado, you want either bad news or facts.

+	The purpose of this rule is to ensure you don't get caught up in the hype that inevitably surrounds both emerging tornadoes, and their evil twins, false tornado sightings.

+	1. Is there a new value chain coming into existence?
+If so, you need to see evidence of this at every link of the chain.
+	1. Is there a niche market that can serve as an indicator for the coming tornado?
+If so, you want to know everything about it.
+	1. Is there a killer app?
+You want to know whether there is a killer app in sight or not, as it is always a key indicator.
+	1. What are the third-party partners doing?

+		Following their lead usually takes you right into gorilla dynamics, and often right to the gorilla.
+	1. Is there proprietary architectural control in this market, and if so, who has it, and can they keep it?
+Here you want to probe very deeply, as this is a key underlying dynamic for the entire investment philosophy.
+	1. How high are the switching costs in this market, and what barriers to entry do they create?

+		This is key to setting the length of CAPs both for gorillas and kings.
+	1. Finally, is there a new technology coming hard on the heels of this one that will foreshorten the length of its overall market life?
+This is the ultimate terminating force of a gorilla's CAP.